 Generic Name: disopyramide

-Note: This document contains side effect information about disopyramide.
-Some of the dosage forms listed on this page may not apply to the brand name Norpace CR.
+Note: This page contains side effects data for the generic drug disopyramide.
+It is possible that some of the dosage forms included below may not apply to the brand name Norpace CR.

 For the Consumer

 Applies to disopyramide: oral capsule, oral capsule extended release, oral tablet extended release

 Along with its needed effects, disopyramide (the active ingredient contained in Norpace CR) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking disopyramide:More common

 - shortness of breath

 - Chest pain

 - fast or slow heartbeat, rapid weight gain, swelling of feet or lower legs